Follow the step by step process or choose what situation that best describes you:

 Before you may sit for the Nebraska state bar exam, you must pass the Multistate Professional Responsibility Exam (MPRE) with a scaled score of 85.
 This must have been obtained within 18 months of sitting for the Nebraska bar exam.
 Your scaled score of at least 85 must be on file by November 1 if you plan to take the February bar exam or by April 1 if you plan to take the July bar exam.
 If not, a $100 late fee will be added to your bar exam application.

-You will find free study resources at the National Conference of Bar Examiners website to help you prepare for the Uniform Bar Exam (UBE).
-Study the sections on the Multistate Bar Exam (MBE) and the Multistate Essay Exam (MEE).
+You will find free study resources at the National Conference of Bar Examiners website to help you prepare for the Uniform Bar Exam (UBE), which is what Nebraska uses.
+Study the sections on the Multistate Bar Exam (MBE), Multistate Performance Test (MPT) and the Multistate Essay Exam (MEE).
 If you wish to take a formal bar review preparation course, options available to you in Nebraska include:

 It takes two days to complete the Nebraska bar exam.
-The first day you will complete six Multistate Essay Exam (MEE) questions.
+Included will be six Multistate Essay Exam (MEE) questions.
 Subjects that you may encounter include:

-The second day, you will take the Multistate Bar Exam, 200 multiple-choice questions that may be on any of the following areas:
+You will also take the Multistate Bar Exam, 200 multiple-choice questions that may be on any of the following areas:

-In order to pass the Nebraska bar exam, you must obtain a combined scaled score of 135 on the MEE and the MBE.
-The following are the Nebraska bar exam results reported by the Commission and published by Adaptibar.com, from 2002 through 2011:
+The following are the Nebraska bar exam results reported by the Commission and published by Adaptibar.com, from 2012 through 2016:

 Admission on Motion